 Make a Mold-Free Bedroom

 Mold in your home can add to your child's allergy symptoms.
-Inspect the bedroom for mold and its source:
+Find the mold and its source:

 - Check carpeting for signs of mold or mildew, especially near windows.

-- Encourage your child to throw dirty clothing in a hamper, not on the floor.
-Don't leave damp or sweaty clothing for the long in the hamper, where it's a perfect breeding ground for mold.
-Empty the hamper daily.
+- Encourage your child to not leave dirty clothes on the floor.
+Don't leave damp or sweaty garments for a long time in the hamper.
+That's a perfect breeding ground for mold.
+Empty the hamper every day.

-- If you noticed condensation on windows or window frames in your child's bedroom, investigate potential causes.
-Find out how to deal with them so they don't lead to mold.
+- If you notice condensation on windows or window frames, try to find the cause.
+Find out how to deal with it so it doesn't lead to mold.

 - Fix leaky pipes or roofs.